PhyPiDAQ/EducatorsGuide/experiments/GammaSpectra.md

 provides access to the raw spectrum read from the sensor, displays it and optionally saves the data to a file.
-An adapter (*RC10xConfig.py*) is also available to display and analyze data from a RadiaCode device within the *PhyPiDAQ* framework.
+An adapter (*RC10xConfig.py*) is also available to display and analyze data from RadiaCode devices within the *PhyPiDAQ* framework.

-An up to now unique selling point of the RadiaCode device is its ability to run on battery power for about 100 h, with an internal memory to save rate and dose histories as well as the accumulated spectrum.
+An up to now unique selling point of the RadiaCode devices is their ability to run on battery power for about 200 h, with an internal memory to save rate and dose histories as well as the accumulated spectrum.
 Out-door measurements with real-time monitoring  of recorded data via the mobil-phone app and subsequent analysis are easily possible.

 The RadiaCode App for mobile phones and the Windows program are already very powerful.
-The do not, however, primarily address the needs and goals of physics education, but focus on practical applications like dosimetry or the radioactivity of food and other probes.
+The do not, however, primarily address the needs and goals of physics education, but focus on practical applications like dosimetry or the measurement of radioactive contamination of food and other probes.
 The screen shot below illustrates the possibilities.
 Shown is the very feature-rich gamma  spectrum of a Thorium-232 source recorded over almost 4 hours with a gas mantle ("Glühstrumpf") in a lead container.
 The average count rate was approximately 160 Hz; the total dose, if absorbed by human tissue, would have been  10.8 µSv.
 The App contains a data base with gamma energies of the most frequent sources.
 In the picture below, all of